 Nomination Process

 Department Heads/Directors/Chairs may submit a nomination for eligible faculty.
 Nomination materials must be submitted online through Arizona Cultivate.
+Each nomination should contain the following:

-• A letter of nomination signed by at least four individuals, at least two of whom must be University of Arizona faculty.
+- A letter of nomination signed by at least four individuals, at least two of whom must be University of Arizona faculty.
 The letter should specify how the nominee meets the criteria for the award.

-• A current curriculum vitae for the nominee.
+- A current curriculum vitae for the nominee.

-• A one recommendation letter (2-3 pages) from a University of Arizona colleague within the nominee’s area of expertise
+- A one recommendation letter (2-3 pages) from a University of Arizona colleague within the nominee’s area of expertise.

-• A one-page letter from the Dean
+- A one-page letter from the nominee's college Dean.

 Submission of Materials

-Materials are to be submitted online through Arizona Cultivate.
+Materials are submitted online through Arizona Cultivate.

 Review the nomination packet carefully before submitting to make sure that all of the required material is accurate and included.
 Packets that are incomplete may be delayed.